rkaippully/webgear/pages/guide/routing.md

 or handler can invoke `#!hs rejectRoute` to skip the current handler and try the next.
 WebGear does not assume anything about which request attributes are used in the handler selection.
 That decision is left to middlewares and handlers.

-However, for most usecases, you want to route based on the HTTP method and/or the URL path.
-WebGear provides a number of middlewares that support this common usecase.
+However, for most use cases, you want to route based on the HTTP method and/or the URL path.
+WebGear provides a number of middlewares that support this common use case.

 - `#!hs method` attempts to match an HTTP method.
 - `#!hs path` attempts to match a prefix portion of the request URL path.